Read Time:

 Building an AI-Ready Organisation: Insights from March Roundtable

-Since our visit to OpenAI in 2022 as part of our Silicon Valley Technology Summit, we have closely tracked the rapid evolution of Generative AI (GenAI).
+Since our tech discovery visit to OpenAI during the 2022 Silicon Valley Technology Summit, we have closely tracked the rapid evolution of Generative AI (GenAI).
 What has been fascinating is how quickly GenAI has transitioned from a specialist deep-tech innovation to a mainstream consumer tool.
 Many technological breakthroughs often take years to move from early adoption to widespread use or simply never quite achieve mass appeal.
 GenAI has made that leap incredibly quickly.
 In just a few years, it has shifted from an academic concept to a tool embedded in everyday applications, creating both opportunities and challenges for organisations trying to harness its potential.

 Who Owns the AI Agenda?